 The linguistics degree program at University of Georgia offers students instruction on language and language groups, including how languages are developed and the relationship languages help foster, from a humanistic and scientific perspective.
 Students who graduate from the linguistics degree program may pursue careers in speech therapy, teaching, foreign language translation, and more.
 Courses include instruction in behavioral linguistics, language acquisition, grammatical theory and theoretical linguistics, phonetics, phonemics, dialectology, semantics, functional grammar and linguistics, morphology and syntax, and lexicography.
 Get more details below including other Georgia colleges that offer linguistics degrees.

 Learn more by requesting information now!

 Students Enrolled in the Linguistics Program

 Get more details below regarding enrollment, academics, and school demographics.
-UGA has offered the following academic levels for students:
+University of Georgia has offered the following academic levels for students: